scnetter/scnetter/README.md

 -->
 ## Kelly Netterville

-My most recent work experience has been as a Cloud Security manager for a VoIP Service Provider.
-Before that, I worked as a Network Engineer/Architect.
+My experience has covered multiple roles from Cloud Security manager for a VoIP Service Provider to System Test and Network Engineer/Architect.

-Over the years, I've gained experience in various roles ranging from Software and Systems Test (Large Scale VoIP Traffic) to Senior Management.

 I've always had a passion for software development and have even worked in a few development roles over the years.
-I'm currently working to transition into a full-time Software Developmer.
+I'm currently learning AI Engineering.